open-mmlab/mmdetection/docs/en/tutorials/customize_runtime.md

 #### 1. Implement a new hook

-There are some occasions when the users might need to implement a new hook.
+MMEngine provides many useful [hooks](https://mmdetection.readthedocs.io/en/latest/tutorials/hooks.html), but there are some occasions when the users might need to implement a new hook.
 MMDetection supports customized hooks in training in v3.0 .
 Thus the users could implement a hook directly in mmdet or their mmdet-based codebases and use the hook by only modifying the config in training.
 Here we give an example of creating a new hook in mmdet and using it in training.

 ```python